-She watched her sister’s children playing in the shallow surf.
-There were so many of them, it was hard to keep track.
-They were running up the long streak of wet sand as each wave licked the shore.
+Her sister’s children were playing in the shallow surf, running up the long streak of wet sand as each wave licked the shore.
 They became braver each time, letting the foam wash their toes, their feet, their ankles.
 Soon they would be knee deep.

 Anna sighed and turned to her sister.
-It was a conversation they had had over and over, Amelia nudging and Anna pressing back on the invisible wall she didn’t remember building.
+It was a conversation that crept on them always; Amelia nudged and Anna pressed back on the invisible wall.

-“You want to,” her sister said, wiping the last smear of sunblock from the baby’s nose.
-“Here,” she passed the baby to Anna.
+‘You want to,’ Ameli a replied, wiping the last smear of sunblock from the baby’s nose.
+‘Here,’ she passed the baby to Anna.

-One of the children, it may have been Emmeline, the eldest, yelled at her from the waves to come swim with them.
+Emmeline, yelled at her from the waves to come swim with them.

-She stood up, clutching the baby tight.
-She passed Amelia her hat and sunglasses.
-She saw the knowing smile that Amelia tried to hide.
-She shook her head and turned to the children.
+She stood, clutching the baby tight, and passed Amelia her hat and sunglasses.
+A knowing smile pulled across Amelia’s lips.
+Anna shook her head and turned to the children.